buotex/blog/posts/gertz/nn.markdown

 region has to contain at least one point.
 This point cannot be further away from the query point than the **furthest possible point** in the region.

-- Thus, if the MAXDIST is smaller than the current best nearest neighbour, a new NN-candidate is found.
+- Thus, if the MAXDIST is smaller than the current best nearest neighbour, a new NN-candidate is found, **results.farthest** can be replaced
 - This can be formulated as MAXDIST(q, region) = $$\sqrt{\sum_{0<i\leq d} \max{[(q_i - region.UB_i)^2, (q_i - region.LB_i)^2]}}$$
-- The existence of this new NN-candidate can prune pages which have a **MINDIST** which is too high

 We can further improve on the **MAXDIST** estimate, if the enclosing object is a **minimal bounding box**[^mbb].